Programme Forêts et eau

 3 May 2022

-The session will take place on Tuesday 3 May 2022 from 11:00 to 12:30 Seoul time (03:00-04:30 CET)
+The session took place on Tuesday 3 May 2022 from 11:00 to 12:30 Seoul time (03:00-04:30 CET).

-The objective is to demonstrate how the forest-water nexus, and specifically water-centred SFM, is key to achieving the SDGs.
+The objective was to demonstrate how the forest-water nexus, and specifically water-centred SFM, is key to achieving the SDGs.
 Landscape approaches that have the provision of water services as one of the main management objectives are increasingly being implemented as a form of SFM, as they go beyond the boundaries of traditional forest management by focusing on the range of co-benefits that come from this focus.
 In order for water-centred SFM to make an effective contribution to the achievement of the SDGs, it is vital to strengthen technical cooperation between all levels of society.
 This includes governments and organizations, regional departments and corporations, as well as local and indigenous community members.